nickkolok/paraquire/README.md

 ```js
 var lib = paraquire('untrusted-lib');
 ```
-And that's all, `untrusted-lib` will be in jail without access to bult-in modules such as `fs` and even to some globals, e.g. `console`.
+And that's all, `untrusted-lib` will be in jail without access to built-in modules such as `fs` and even to some globals, e.g. `console`.

 ### Giving partial access
 ```js